yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2023/index.md

     "./rain2.png"
     >}}

-This not only has helped `Pikmin 4 but also `Master Detective Archives: RAIN CODE`, another recent release using this same engine.
+This not only has helped `Pikmin 4` but also `Master Detective Archives: RAIN CODE`, another recent release using this same engine.

 {{< imgs
 	"./rain3.png| Yeah, good name for a train, I'll board it in Dracula Station (Master Detective Archives: RAIN CODE)"
   >}}

+Many things have improved, but there's a lot of work remaining to improve compatibility on games running this popular game engine!

 # Per-game configurations - Reimagined!

-If you're not a new yuz-er, it is very likely that you've seen and used per-game configurations.
+If you're experienced with yuzu, it is very likely that you've seen and used per-game configurations.
-But incase you haven't yet, per-game configurations are a way to set game specific settings without having to redo your settings for every game you start.
+But if you didn't know, yuzu supports per-game configurations as an easy way to set game-specific settings, without having to change your global settings for every game you start.
-Imagine if few games require GPU accuracy to be "HIGH" instead of "NORMAL" or if some games work best with "OpenGL" over "Vulkan", with per-game configurations you can easily override these specific settings for just those games.
+For the games which require GPU accuracy to be high instead of normal, or for games which work best with OpenGL over"Vulkan, per-game configurations allow you to easily override these specific settings for just those games.

 So, what's new, you ask?
-The brains behind this feature's implementation and our trusty slice of toast, [toastUnlimited](https://github.com/lat9nq/), started working towards a future where yuzu could essentially download a game-specific configuration file, that was curated by the community, and then instantly apply those settings.
+The brains behind this feature's implementation and our trusty slice of toast, [toastUnlimited](https://github.com/lat9nq/), has started working towards a future where yuzu could essentially apply a game-specific configuration file curated by the community, and then instantly apply those settings by default.
-Thus users obtaining the optimal settings for any game without having to tinker with the several configuration options we have today.
+The ultimate goal is that users will be able to apply the optimal settings for any game by default, without having to tinker with the many, many configuration options we have today.

 Sounds exciting, right?
 Heck yeah!
-While toast was finalizing his designs, he quickly ran into a road-block of his own design that is our current per-game configuration system.
+While toast was finalizing his designs, he quickly ran into a road-block of his own design: our current per-game configuration system.
 The existing system's design made it difficult to programmatically define and override each setting in multiple places across yuzu's backend and frontend systems.

 toast decided to take the challenge head-on and {{< gh-hovercard "10839" "rewrote the entire settings backend" >}} to improve it while making it programmatically easier to define and implement any setting.
 Thanks to these changes, developers now only need to write out the UI text for a setting and the system will do the rest (reading, writing, representing in the UI, resetting global state).

-This also had the benefit of providing the perfect timeframe to rework several parts of the global settings UI!
+This also had the benefit of providing the perfect opportunity to rework several parts of the global settings UI!
 For example, System settings now includes `Multicore CPU Emulation` support, all three possible values for `Memory Layout`, and `Limit Speed Percent`.

 {{< single-title-imgs-compare